Algebraic invariants, mutation, and commensurability of link complements: Invariants

 \subsection{Scissors congruence and the Bloch invariant}

-We will prove in Proposition \ref{M_n incomm} below that \textit{scissors congruence} distinguishes the commensurability class of $M_m$ from that of $M_n$ for $m \neq n$.
-Manifolds are scissors congruent if they can be cut into identical collections of hyperbolic polyhedra.
-The \textit{Bloch invariant} is the main tool for proving results about the scissors congruence relation, because it allows access to deep theorems from algebraic $k$-theory.
-We thus focus on the Bloch invariant below.
-For an account of its connection to scissors congruence we refer the reader to \cite{Ne}, our main source for the expository material in this subsection.
+We will prove in Proposition \ref{M_n incomm} below that the \textit{Bloch invariant} distinguishes the commensurability class of $M_m$ from that of $M_n$ for $m \neq n$.
+This is an invariant of a polyhedral decomposition which by construction is invariant under \textit{scissors congruence}: cutting the constituent polyhedra apart and reassembling them in new ways.
+Its deep connection to algebraic $k$-theory is what makes the Bloch invariant useful, though.
+For background and an account of the connection to scissors congruence we refer the reader to \cite{Dup} and \cite{Ne}, our main source for the expository material here.

 \begin{dfn} For a field $k \subset \mathbb{C}$, define the \textit{pre-Bloch group} $\mathcal{P}(k)$ to be the quotient of the free $\mathbb{Z}$--module on $k - \{0,1\}$ by all instances of the following relations.
 There is a map $\delta \co \mathcal{P}(k) \rightarrow k^* \wedge k^*$ given by $[z] \mapsto 2(z \wedge (1-z))$.
 (Here $k^*$ is considered a $\mathbb{Z}$--module with multiplication as the group operation and $\mathbb{Z}$--action given by $a.x = x^a$, $a \in \mathbb{Z}$.)
 The \textit{Bloch group} is $\mathcal{B}(k) = \ker \delta$. \end{dfn}